stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 restore-data     Bound    pvc-8296da99-b813-466a-b9f2-efff1faeee17   2Gi        RWO            standard       32s
 ```

-Notice the STATUS field. `Bound` indicates that PVCs have been initialized from the respective backed up volumes.

 **Verify Restored Data:**

-We will create a new Deployment with the restored PVCs to verify whether the backed up data have been restored.
+Let's create a new Deployment with the restored PVCs to verify whether the backed up data have been restored.

 Below is the YAML of the Deployment that we are going to create,